souzatharsis/podcastfy/usage/how-to.md

 Today, this technique allows the user to generate long-form podcasts of any length if input content is long enough.
 However, the conversation quality may decrease and its length may converge to a maximum if `max_num_chunks`/`min_chunk_size` is to high/low particularly if input content length is limited.

 Current implementation limitations:
-- Images are not yet supported for longform podcast generation.
+- Images are not yet supported for longform podcast generation
 - Base LLM model is fixed to Gemini

 Above limitations are somewhat easily fixable however we chose to make updates in smaller but quick iterations rather than making all-in changes.